 CONSULTANT will identify and summarize mapping work in support of the study.
-Mapping services will result in development of a series of maps that will include, but not limited to:
+Mapping services will result in development of a series of maps that may include, but not limited to:

 - 1. Study Area Map and Aerials

 - 2. Existing and Future Land Use

-- 3. Transportation Network, Intersections and Access Points
+- 3. Transportation Network, Intersections, and Access Points

 - 4. Flow and Intensity Maps by Mode Vehicles, Pedestrian, Bicycle, Transit

 - 5. Safety Maps (crash data, traffic volumes, speed, etc.)

 - 6. Job Accessibility Maps

 - 7. Utilities and Infrastructure

 - 8. Cultural and Public Facilities

 - 9. Environmental Inventory Information

 - 10. Erosion and Drainage

 - 11. Historical Sites and Structures

-- 12. Right-of-way, Easements and Property Ownership

-- 13. MPO Federally Mandated Performance Measures Data - 14.
-Socioeconomic (Income, Poverty, Race/Ethnicity, Car Ownership, Age) - 15.
-Alternatives Concept Plans with: - a.
-Proposed Trail, Trailheads, and Facilities - b.
-Cross Sections at Key Locations
+- 12. Right-of-way, Easements and Property Ownership - 13.
+MPO Federally Mandated Performance Measures Data - 14.
+Socioeconomic (Income, Poverty, Race/Ethnicity, Car Ownership, Age)

 Deliverables: Map package in GIS and PDF.
-Maps will be used in Existing Conditions Report and in Final Study Report.
+Maps will be used in the Existing Conditions Analysis Memo and in the Trail Study Report as needed.

-2.2 - Existing Conditions Analysis
+2.1 - Existing Conditions Analysis

-CONSULTANT will perform field visits and site investigations, review existing plans, and studies pertinent to this project, and analyze data for the study area.
-Assessment will likely include, but not limited to, land use and ownership records, roadway characteristics, traffic and safety data, infrastructure conditions, design standards, location of trail and transit, economic development and tourism opportunities, crime, environmental information, and flood map data.
-In conjunction with stakeholder engagement, this task should also include utility and agency coordination to identify potential conflicts, agency concerns, cost, and time impacts, and impacts on/from other projects.
-Also, analyze physical constraints that may affect trail alignment including (1) Flood and Erosion Hazard Areas (2) Geologically Hazardous Areas (rockfill, unstable soils, etc.) and (3) Steep topography
+CONSULTANT will perform field visits and site investigations, review existing plans, and studies pertinent to this project (e.g. 2008 North Fort Myers Community Vision Plan, City of Fort Myers 2020 Bike Ped Master Plan), and analyze data for the study area.
+Assessment will likely include, but not limited to, land use and ownership records, roadway characteristics, traffic and safety data, infrastructure conditions, design standards, location of trails/pathways and transit routes, economic development and tourism opportunities, crime, environmental information, and flood map data.
+In conjunction with stakeholder engagement, this task should also include utility and agency coordination to identify potential conflicts, agency concerns, costs, and time impacts, and impacts on/from other projects.
+Also, analyze physical constraints that may affect trail alignment including (1) Flood and Erosion Hazard Areas (2) Geologically Hazardous Areas (rockfill, unstable soils, etc.) and (3) Steep topography.

 Observations and data collection, photo and video documentation, field measurements and geo-referencing will be taken as needed during the site visits.
-One of the site visits could be a tour with Project Steering Committee to share ideas and institutional knowledge about the area and specific roadways under construction.
+One of the site visits could be a field trip with Project Team members to share ideas and institutional knowledge about the area and specific roadway improvements either planned, programmed, or under construction.

-Deliverables: Existing Conditions Analysis.
-Findings will be used in Existing Conditions Report and in Draft and Final Trail Study.
+Deliverables: Existing Conditions Analysis Memo.
+Findings will be used in the Existing Conditions Report and in the draft and final versions of the Trail Study.

-2.3 - Policy Analysis
+2.2 - Policy Analysis

-CONSULTANT will conduct a policy analysis to determine whether any policies, regulations, or established procedures of relevant public and private agencies and organizations may support (or, conversely, hinder) the feasibility and success of potential alternative routes-and, if applicable, non-motorized transportation within the study area.
+CONSULTANT will also conduct a policy analysis to determine whether any policies, regulations, or established procedures of relevant public and private agencies and organizations may support (or, conversely, hinder) the feasibility and success of potential alternative routes-and, if applicable, non-motorized transportation within the study area.
 This task shall result in a deliverable that identifies and discusses relevant policy, procedural, and/or programmatic issues that could affect feasibility of an alternate trail alignment within the study area, as well as how these issues may be addressed.

-Deliverables: Plan Policy Procedural and Programmatic Review Report.
-Findings will be used in Existing Conditions Report
+Deliverables: A Policy Procedural and Programmatic Review Memo.
+Findings will be used in an Existing Conditions Chapter in the Draft and Final Version of the Trail Study Report.